olivhe/cards/README.md

 If running on Windows, the following examples expect that python is included in the [PATH system variable](https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path).

 It is recommended to use a virtual environment to manage conflicts with package requirements.
-Create a virtual environment to your preferred location, e.g. as a subfolder to where you want to run the program from.
+Create a virtual environment to your preferred location, e.g. as a subfolder of where you want to run the program from.

 ```
 python3 -m venv /path/to/new/virtual/environment